titut/typerobo/README.md

-# Python Library for the Hiwonder 5-DOF Mobile Manipulator
+# Python Library for the Hiwonder 5-DOF Mobile Manipulator (v2025)

 This repository provides the python libraries for interfacing with the Hiwonder 5-DOF mobile manipulator.
 The robot platform has an onboard **Raspberry Pi 4B** which serves as the main compute unit of the system.
 The 5-DOF arm are driven by serial bus servos controlled over serial while the mobile base is driven by DC motors controlled by a custom driver board with communication over I2C.

 Your project development will be done onboard the Raspberry Pi ideally over **SSH protocol**.

+NOTE: This branch is to be used with the version of the robot that's using the **RasAdapter 5A V1.0 expansion board**.

 <img src = "media/hiwonder.png" width="" height="400">